fxboxed/eugo/content/europe/nightlife/_index.md

 The city's cultural hotspots also come alive at night, with late-night museums, theaters, and live music venues offering a different kind of after-dark experience.

-For example, you can check out some of London's top nightclubs [Carpet Shop](https://www.timeout.com/london/clubs/the-best-clubs-in-london).

 ### Soho’s LGBTQ+ Scene